nateofspades/Shortest_Driving_Route/README.md

 This project is a direct application of the **Traveling Salesman Problem** using the **Mapbox Directions API**.
 Here's what I did:

-Step 1 - Traveling Salesman Problem in 3 Ways:
+Step 1a - Traveling Salesman Problem Using 3 Approaches:

 Write Python scripts that compute a cycle of a weighted complete graph G which starts at a given node and passes through all of the nodes of G. A cycle of G which passes through all nodes of G is called a **Hamiltonian cycle**.
 Each node can be thought of as a location that the trucker must visit, and the edge weight between two nodes is the distance between the two nodes.